 Made by the famous chef Kierin Baldwin’s pie dough method is quite special in multiple ways.
 Made using butter which lends rich flavor made using flakiest crusts.

-- For basic pie dough
+- For the basic pie dough

 - 3 tablespoons granulated sugar